valebii/cvxlab_rh_dev/README.md

 - [Citing](#citing)

 ## Introduction
-CVXlab is a Python-embedded, open-source modeling framework able to generate and to solve convex numerical optimization problems.
+cvxlab is a Python-embedded, open-source modeling framework able to generate and to solve convex numerical optimization problems.
 The framework extends the functionalities of the cvxpy package in the following ways:
 - It enables to express your problem in a natural way that follows the math, rather than in the restrictive standard form required by solvers.
 You can easily conceptualize numerical problem (sets, variables, symbolic equations) with an excel-based or yaml-based interface (no code experience requested).
 - It allows the generation and solution of multiple integrated optimization problems at the same time (allowing models integration or decomposition);